danny-baker/dash-heroku/README.md

 ![alt text](static/screenshot.png)

+This app can be viewed live on Heroku infrastructure at [https://secret-scrubland-35610.herokuapp.com/](https://secret-scrubland-35610.herokuapp.com/)

 ## Instructions

 A full step-by-step guide is provided below to help you get your first Heroku app live.